prisma/prisma1/examples/resolver-forwarding/README.md

-# Application Server
+# Resolver Forwarding

-This example demonstrates usage of Prisma with [`graphql-yoga`](https://github.com/graphcool/graphql-yoga) and [`prisma-binding`](https://github.com/graphcool/prisma-binding) to build an application server and expose a domain specific API.
+This example demonstrates how to use **resolver forwarding (which creates a 1-to-1 mapping from application schema to Prisma database schema)** when building a GraphQL server based on Prisma & graphql-yoga.

 ## Get started